The average-case complexity of the Word Problem for groups of matrices over $\mathbb{Z}$ is linear: Algorithms for and

 Now suppose that the matrices in $\Sigma$ are upper-triangular, and hence so are their inverses.
 It is directly verified that, if $w \in \alph^*$ has length $n$ and $1\le i \le j \le d$, then the $(i,j)$-entry of $\mat(w)$ is bounded above by a polynomial in the variable $n$, with degree $j-i$.
 In particular, the length of the entries of $\mat(w)$ is logarithmic.

 Then \cref{prop: basic facts} shows that if $w$ and $w'$ are words of length at most $n$, then the product $\mat(w)\mat(w')$ is computed in polylogarithmic time.
-Applying the Master Theorem (\cref{prop: master theorem}) directly yields a linear worst-case complexity.
-Since finitely generated torsion-free nilpotent groups can be represented by subgroups of upper-triangular matrices in $\GL_d(\Z)$, we get the following statement, which improves on Olshanskii's and Shpilrain's results \cite[Theorems 1 and 2]{2025:OlshShp}.
+Applying the Master Theorem (\cref{prop: master theorem}) directly yields a linear worst-case complexity for $\DC_\Sigma$ and $\WP_\Sigma$.
+As noted by Olshanskii's and Shpilrain \cite{2025:OlshShp}, this result can be combined with the well known fact \cite{1938:Hirsch} that any finitely generated nilpotent group can be embedded in the direct product of a finite group and a group of upper-triangular matrices in some $\GL_d(\Z)$: this yields the following statement, which improves on \cite[Theorems 1 and 2]{2025:OlshShp}.

 \begin{proposition} If $\Sigma$ consists only of upper (resp. lower) triangular matrices, then the worst-case complexity of $\WP_\Sigma$ is $\O(n)$.